 - In addition to methods courses, students also undertake a first year research project under the tutoring and supervision of a faculty member later in the MRes year (Term 3 + Summer period).

 - Progression from MRes to MPhil/PhD is not automatic.
-At the end of the first year (MRes year), students are evaluated by a departmental committee.
+At the end of the first year (MRes year), students are evaluated by the School’s committee.
 Evaluation is based on students’ performance in: (i) taught courses, and (ii) first year research project.
 Students who demonstrate a satisfactory performance in these two elements will be invited to progress to MPhil/PhD programme.

 - Our highly selective and small-sized PhD programme ensures that each student receives personal attention and guidance from our faculty members throughout their doctoral study.
 The close mentorship process forms the foundations of a successful academic career.